Marcelo Carmona

 Authors

-When we use webpack to generate our bundles in many cases in our development environment it is convenient to show information about the size of each module, the bundles themselves, the time it takes to carry out the process, if we are transpiling the code through babel for example or using postcss to preprocess our style sheets.
+When we use webpack to generate our bundles, it is often convenient in our development environment to show information about the size of each module, the bundles themselves, the time the process takes, and whether we are transpiling code through Babel or using PostCSS to preprocess our style sheets.

-The options that we currently have to be able to show this information are made through webpack plugins.
-I will give three simple alternatives to be able to show this type of information.
+The current options for showing this information are provided through webpack plugins.
+I will show three simple alternatives for displaying this type of information.

 webpack-dashboard

-This dashboard was created by formidable.com a good option that show information about:
+This dashboard was created by formidable.com, and it is a good option that shows information about:

-• Log: the error log of the building process
+• Log: the error log of the build process

-• Operation: shows the specific operation that is performed in the building process
+• Operation: shows the specific operation that is performed in the build process

 • Progress: live building progress

-• Module: a list of your modules, their size and percentage with respect to the size of the bundle
+• Module: a list of your modules, their size, and their percentage with respect to the size of the bundle

 • Assets: list of generated assets